awsdocs/aws-app-mesh-user-guide/doc_source/virtual_nodes.md

 1. Choose **Create virtual node** to finish\.

-## Deleting a Virtual Node<a name="delete-virtual-node"></a>
+## Deleting a virtual node<a name="delete-virtual-node"></a>

-To delete a virtual node using the AWS Management Console complete the following steps\.
 To delete a virtual node using the AWS CLI, use the `aws appmesh delete-virtual-node` command\.
 For an example of deleting a virtual node using the AWS CLI, see [delete\-virtual\-node](https://docs.aws.amazon.com/cli/latest/reference/appmesh/delete-virtual-node.html)\.

 **Note**
 You can't delete a virtual node if it is specified as a target in any [route](routes.md) or as a provider in any [virtual service](virtual_services.md)\.

+**To delete a virtual node using the AWS Management Console**

 1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh/)\.